epfl-ada/ada-2022-project-outliers/README.md

 Our research aims to find the answer to a series of question that would help us understand the political polarization of Youtube:
 * Is YouTube strictly politically unbiased or does it have its own preferences?
 * Do democrats and republicans live in partisan bubbles or is there any conversation between the two sides?
-* Is it a bad thing for a channel to change the direction of the videos that they are producing?
-Does this affects the overall engagement?

 ## Additional Datasets :mechanical_arm:
 Given the fact that our analysis is more profund and requires a deep understanding of the content published on Youtube, we decided to use additional datasets: